 It seems like an ever-larger share of our time is spent online.
 With so many people working online, keeping in touch with friends online and meeting significant others online, why not find a financial advisor online, too?
 That’s where robo-advisors come in.
 They can offer competitive rates to help you manage your retirement savings and other investments.

-Now, the financial advice landscape has shifted.
-Online-only financial advisors are offering lower fees for advice based on sophisticated algorithms.
-Although these companies are called robo-advisors, they do have financially savvy humans on staff.
-The difference is that they use fewer person-hours for every account, allowing them to pass savings on to their customers.
+Now, though, the financial advice landscape has shifted.
+Online-only financial advisors called “robo-advisors” are offering lower fees for advice based on sophisticated algorithms.
+Although these companies are largely automated, they do have financially savvy humans on staff as well.
+The difference is that they use fewer person-hours for every account, allowing them to pass the resultant savings on to their customers.

 The Vanguard Group is known for its low fees and popular index funds.
 In fact, many other robo-advisors (and traditional advisors for that matter) invest client assets in Vanguard funds.
 Vanguard also offers a robo-advisor of its own, Vanguard Personal Advisor Services.
 With billions in assets, the robo-advisor is already an industry juggernaut.

 Management fees start at just 0.25% and there is no minimum balance for opening an account.
 Once you sign up, you can track your progress toward retirement and other financial goals.
-You also get unlimited phone calls with a certified financial planner (CFP) if you invest at least $100,000.
-Unlike a number of other services, Betterment also offers trust accounts.
+You also get unlimited phone calls with a CFP if you invest at least $100,000.
+Unlike a number of other services on this list, Betterment also offers trust accounts.